lynnlangit/learning-cloud/README.md

 ## How to Start

-1. REVIEW - this Repo is a companion to my **'Cloud Careers and Certifications`** - [link](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps-2) course on LinkedIn Learning or Lynda.com course.
-It is designed to be a first course for those who are new working with public cloud services.
+1. REVIEW - this Repo and FAQ
+    - this repo is a companion to my **'Cloud Careers and Certifications`** - [link](https://www.linkedin.com/learning/cloud-computing-careers-and-certifications-first-steps-2) course on LinkedIn Learning or Lynda.com course.
+It is designed to be a first course for those who are new working with public cloud services
+    - FAQ - here are the top questions students ask about `learning-cloud` - [link](https://github.com/lynnlangit/learning-cloud/blob/master/FAQ.md)
 2. SELECT a **cloud vendor** (AWS, GCP...), set up a free trial (test) account for learning
     - See the main file in each vendor folders for links
     - for **AWS** go to `\AWS` folder -> `README.md`